RESTful web-services in JSIDPlay2

 2. restart mysql service

 Now start the WhatsSID database creator to create and insert the tune fingerprintings for your music collection.
-But be warned, this process will run very very long around 30 days on my machine for HVSC, because this will create WAV files of the entire collection (8KHz mono recordings) before adding the fingerprint.
-However, it is safe to stop and restart the process if required, because it checks if WAV is already present and if database already contains the song.
+But be warned, this process will run very, very long around 30 days on my machine for HVSC, because this will create WAV files from the entire collection of (8KHz mono recordings) before adding the fingerprint.
+However, it is safe to stop and restart the process if required because it checks if WAV is already present and if the database already contains the song.

 #!/bin/bash -x